Fellow in Sociology

 Degrees and Honours

-I am political sociologist working on mobilized religion in Muslim majority countries.
-Having grown up in Zevenaar, the Netherlands, I completed my bachelors in Nijmegen (2006), masters in Amsterdam (2008) and Phd at the European University Institute in Florence, Italy (2013).
+I grew up in Zevenaar, the Netherlands, I completed my bachelors in Nijmegen (2006), masters in Amsterdam (2008) and Phd at the European University Institute in Florence, Italy (2013).
 I subsequently held a three-year postdoc at the Department of Comparative Politics of the University of Bergen, Norway (2014-2017).
 During these years, I also learned Arabic in Damascus, Cairo and Tunis and was a visiting researcher at Princeton University in New Jersey, USA.
 From October 2013 until August 2014 I resided in Istanbul to learn Turkish.
 I currently hold a three year lecturer position at the department of Sociology.

 And for all those wondering...
 “Teije” is pronounced as “tire” without the last “r” sound.
 And my first name is Teije Hidde, my surname is Donker.
 I am Dutch, the first name is Frysian.

 - Donker, T.H., (2019) Sacred as Secular: State Control and Independence of Mosques in Post-revolutionary Tunisia.
 Politics and Religion, vol 12, no 3: 501-523.

 - Donker, T.H., (2019) Between Rebellion and Uprising: Intersecting Networks and Discursive Strategies in Rebel Controlled Syria.
 Social Movement Studies, vol 18, no 1: 17-35.